-An assessment tool that combines physical, chemical, and biological indicators into a single unified assessment is exceedingly rare [17].
+An assessment tool that combines physical, chemical, and biological indicators into a single unified assessment is exceedingly rare [20].
 Much more commonplace are instances where multiple indicators are individually simplified and presented as a group, leaving managers to decide which is most important [8].
 However, a single unified assessment is preferable when communicating stream health to non-technical managers.
 A single scale provides straightforward context for comparing one site to another, for ranking sites for management actions, and for monitoring improvements at a site following implementation of management actions (or monitoring potential degradation where management actions are not implemented).

 While such a unified assessment tool is possible to develop for use in a single environmental setting, it has long been a challenge to design a technically robust tool that produces assessments that have similar meanings in different environmental settings, that provides clues as to which stressor(s) is/are impacting biological indicator(s), and that can be replicated elsewhere.
 The goal of this study was to develop a tool that meets all three criteria.
 Because biological indicators provide direct measures of aquatic life, while physical and chemical measures provide supporting information about the stressors that may affect aquatic life, this study sought to develop a method for combining the three indicators in a way that would preserve the types of information provided by each.
-This is fundamentally different than treating indicators as equivalent and simply “averaging” results to assess overall condition.
+Our approach will contribute to the current literature by presenting a proof of concept for synthesizing multiple condition assessments in an easily communicated format, while retaining the individual components for follow-up analysis.
+This is a likely improvement over treating indicators as equivalent and simply “averaging” results to assess overall condition.

 Methods